 The first two will be done with core WordPress features, and the last method can be accomplished with a simple plugin.

-First, navigate to a post or page where you want to add a link.
+First, navigate to a post or page where you’d like to add a link.

 In the editor, highlight the text you want to add a link to and press the link icon in the editor.